onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ![Ceph-configuration](./installation-gui-ceph-configuration.png)

-Configure the Ceph components.
+Configure the local Ceph components.
 At least one monitor, manager and OSD need to be configured.
 For the OSD you can choose between block device or loop device (in which case the data will go to a regular file).
 If choosing loopdevice make sure there is enough disk space otherwise the deployment will fail.
+For more information about local ceph configuation and further management go [here](configuration/ceph).
 For more details about the Ceph distributed storage system go to the [Ceph site](https://ceph.io).
 Click "Deploy" to continiue with the instalation.

 ![Registration](./installation-gui-registration.png)